+7 (707) 051 22 20

 Benefits of group sessions: socialization, motivation, price

 The main advantage of group speech therapy sessions is socialization.
 The child learns not just to speak, but to speak with others: answer questions, argue, negotiate.
 The second important point is motivation.
 Children compete: "Who can say more words with the 'sh' sound?" — this works better than any rewards.
 The third advantage is the price.
-Group sessions with a speech therapist in Almaty cost on average 40-50% less than individual ones.
+Group speech therapy sessions in Almaty cost on average 40-50% less than individual ones.
 For many families, this is an opportunity to attend regularly rather than occasionally.

 Limitations of the group format: when it won't work

-Group speech therapy sessions won't work if a child is shy about speaking in front of others — the barrier must first be removed through individual sessions.
-The format is also ineffective if children have vastly different levels: one is already automating the "r" sound, while another is just learning to pronounce it.
-We always conduct an initial diagnostic to assess whether the group is suitable for the child.
-If not, we offer an individual plan and return to the group idea after a couple of months.
+A group speech therapy session will not work if the child is shy about speaking in front of others — the barrier must first be removed through individual sessions.
+The format is also ineffective if the children have very different levels: one is already automating the "r" sound, while another is just learning to pronounce it.
+We always conduct an initial assessment to determine if a group is suitable for the child.
+If not, we offer an individual plan and revisit the idea of a group after a couple of months.

 How a group speech therapy session goes

-Parents often ask: "What do they do there?
+Parents often ask: "So what do they do?
 Just play?"
 The answer is both yes and no. Each group speech therapy session has a clear structure, where play is just a tool to achieve speech goals.
-Here’s a step-by-step breakdown.
+Let me explain step by step.

 A session lasts 45-60 minutes and is divided into three blocks: 1.
 Warm-up (5-7 minutes): articulation exercises in front of a mirror — all children do the exercises together, the speech therapist corrects each one.
-Plus breathing exercises: "blow out the candle," "blow off the cotton ball."
+Plus breathing exercises: "blow out the candle", "blow off the cotton ball".
 2. Main part (30-35 minutes): working on sounds through play.
-This could be a lotto game for automation, a role-playing game "Pharmacy" (where you need to clearly name medications), or a fairy tale retelling by roles.
-Every 5-7 minutes, the activity changes to maintain attention.
+This could be a lotto game for automation, a role-playing game "Pharmacy" (where you need to clearly name medications), or a role-based retelling of a fairy tale.
+Activities change every 5-7 minutes to maintain attention.
 3. Reinforcement (5-10 minutes): reflection — children share what they learned and receive "homework" in the form of a game to play with parents.

 How the speech therapist distributes attention among children

 This is a key skill.
-In group speech therapy sessions, I work on the principle "one speaks — everyone listens."
-When one child answers, the others get a task: find a mistake, add something, repeat.
+In group speech therapy sessions, I work on the principle of "one speaks — everyone listens."
+When one child answers, the others get a task: find the mistake, add to it, repeat.
 This way, everyone is engaged.
 I use a timer: 3-4 minutes for individual questioning of each child, then a group game.
-If someone gets distracted, I involve them in the task: "Aigerim, help Alisher remember what sound is in the word 'hat'."
+If someone gets distracted, I involve them in the task: "Aigerim, help Alisher remember what sound is in the word 'shapka'."
 Children quickly get used to the fact that the speech therapist's attention is a shared resource.

 Role of parents: homework and feedback

-Without parents, the effectiveness of group sessions drops by half.
-We give homework — simple, 10-15 minutes a day: practice a tongue twister, play lotto, read by syllables.
-Every two weeks, we hold speech therapist consultations for parents of the preparatory and senior groups, where we review progress and adjust the program.
-We have a WhatsApp chat where parents send videos of completed tasks — I comment and praise the children.
+Without parents, the effectiveness of group classes drops by half.
+We give homework — simple, 10–15 minutes a day: practice a tongue twister, play lotto, read syllable by syllable.
+Every two weeks, we hold consultations with the speech therapist for parents of the preparatory and older groups, where we review progress and adjust the program.
+We have a WhatsApp chat where parents share videos of their children doing homework — I comment and praise the kids.
 This creates a continuous process.

 How much do group speech therapy sessions cost

 Price is a common question.
-Group speech therapy sessions in Almaty are more affordable than individual ones, but the cost depends on the area, specialist's qualifications, and format.
-Here are the current prices of our center.
+Group speech therapy sessions in Almaty are more affordable than individual ones, but the cost depends on the area, the specialist's qualifications, and the format.
+Here are the current prices at our center.

-A subscription is more cost-effective if you plan regular sessions — at least twice a week.
-We recommend this rhythm for sustainable results.
+An annual subscription is more cost-effective if you plan regular sessions — at least twice a week.
+We recommend this rhythm for lasting results.

-What is included in the cost: materials, assessment, consultations
+What is included in the cost: materials, diagnostics, consultations

 The cost of a group speech therapy session includes:

-• All materials: lotto, cards, toys, mirrors — nothing to buy.
+• All materials: lotto, cards, toys, mirrors — nothing needs to be purchased.

-• Initial diagnostic is free — we assess the child's speech and select a group.
+• Initial assessment is free — we evaluate the child's speech and select a group.

 • Monthly consultation for parents (30 minutes) — review of progress and homework.